aequabit/w2g-tools-sync/README.md

 ## Features
 - Buttons to skip to the top/bottom of a playlist
+- Remember volume level for the new player

 ## Bugs / features
 For bug reports or feature requests open an issue, reply to the [High-Minded thread](https://hm.cx/threads/80031) or write me an email to `contact [at] aequabit.de`